griffinhundley/streamer-analysis/README.md

 ## Methods

-Describe the process for analyzing or modeling the data.
-For Phase 1, this will be descriptive analysis.

-***
-Questions to consider:
-* How did you prepare, analyze or model the data?
-* Why is this approach appropriate given the data and the business problem?
-***
+To begin the modeling process, the training data is loaded in and split into a 80% training set and a 20% validation set.
+The data is normalized with StandardScaler to reduce the distance between points, allowing for clusters within the data to be spotted more easily, and to reduce exploding/vanishing weights causing the model to diverge.
+Model architecture will be fit on the training data, using validation data to diagnose the bias-variance relationship.
+In each iteration, the metrics and level of overfitting will be examined.
+In subsequent iterations, dropout will be used as the primary regularization method in order to achieve a generalizable model.
+The method of compiling will use adaptive moment estimation with a learning rate of 0.00001 for the optimization function, and because this is a binary classification, the loss function will be binary crossentropy.
+The model is fit with minibatches of size 32, over 100 epochs.

+### Model Selection

+Once the performance of the models plateau, the best performing model will be used to predict on the holdout data set.
+The scores being examined will be f1, accuracy, recall, and precision.
+The final selected model will be one that achieves a high precision for a specific threshold of the sigmoid output.
+Precision is the key metric, with the goal of minimizing false positives.
+In this situation, due to the automated nature of this partnership approval model, it should be stricter than it is lenient in regards to classifying a channel as a partner.
+We do not want the model to incorrectly assign channels partnership, because partnership is usually permanent, while denied applications can be resubmitted after a month.

 ## Results
 ![](./images/model_4_performance.png)

 In the figures above, this model performs the best of all the iterations.
 The reduction in complexity, as well as the dropout regularization, has the model consistently perform better on the validation set than on the training set indicating high generalizability.
 Additionally, the extreme amounts of fluctuations over epochs seems to have been smoothed out considerably.

+***

 ## Conclusions

-This model performs very well at being selective.
-Although it suffers a bit with a 60% hit rate on partnered channels, because denied applications can reapply at a later point, it's not a permanent decision, where in the reverse case, giving a stream partnership is usually permanent.
+This model performs very well at being selective with a specificity of 0.998 and a precision of .92.
+Although it suffers a bit with a 57% hit rate on partnered channels, because denied applications can reapply at a later point, it's not a permanent decision, where in the reverse case, giving a stream partnership is usually permanent.
+When a channel is denied, they have as many chances as they need to take time to build their channel, and reapply with a better chance of success.

 Twitch currently approves ~5k partners per year.
 Assuming they accept 5% of applications that would mean they receieve 100K applications per year, spending 2-4 weeks reviewing each one.
-This model would greatly reduce the amount staff resources.
-In addition, because it is a model based on continuous data, it does not have the same personal biases that humans do, leading to a fairer assessment of partners.
+With the number of streamers doubling every few years, and with previously denied applicants constantly resubmitting applications, this number will continue to pile up.
+This model would greatly reduce the amount staff resources spent on reviewing those applications.
+In addition, because it is a model based on continuous data, it does not have the same personal biases that humans do, leading to a fairer metric based assessment of partners.

+As the needs of twitch change over time, perhaps twitch will want to increase or decrease the number of partners admitted.
+In this case, the model can be implemented with a lower or higher threshold respectively to change the 'strictness'.

+One serious flaw however, is this model fails to account for chat participation and interaction, and does not assess individual character/behavior to identify if a streamer is a brand risk or poor representitive of the company.
+A widely popular streamer who constantly brings negative attention to the platform, for example, might not be a wise choice to partner.
+To address this concern, this model could be used in conjunction with another classifier model that specifically looks at chat interaction to detect negativity and brand risk.

+***

 ## Next Steps

 Moving forward I would like to address the assumptions made with the data.
 If I had access to Twitch's data that excludes artifical views, and can target historical data at the time of partnership, the model would likely be much more accurate at predicting the partner class.

 Additionally, expanding the amount of data collection is a logical next step.
 In this analysis only 4% of the total partners were included in the dataset.

 Twitch currently uses chat activity as an important metric when deciding partnership.
 Getting data on chat participation and activity would thus be a good next step to take.

-I didn't have time in this analysis to get data from Twitch on how many partnership applications they receive.
+***

 ## Contact Information